boneskull/core/README.md

 module.exports = {
   myconfig: true
 }
-// you can read it as sx.configs.MyConfig.get('myconfig') or sx.configs.MyConfig.data.myconfig (if you are concerned about performence on using a getter)
+// you can read it as sx.configs.MyConfig.get('myconfig') or sx.configs.MyConfig.data.myconfig (if you are concerned about performance on using a getter)
 ```

 Another thing is that you can use nested rules and still be able to access them using the `get` function: